Skip to content

 terraform init

-# Forces Terraform to reconfigure the backend, even if it is already initialized.
+# Forces Terraform to reconfigure the backend, even if it is already initialized

 terraform init -reconfigure

-# Specifies a backend configuration file to use during initialization.
+# Specifies a backend configuration file to use during initialization

 terraform init -backend-config="access_key=$(az storage account keys list --resource-group "rg-terraform-mgmt-poc" --account-name "sttfstatespoc01" --query '[0].value' -o tsv)"

-# if you don’t want to hold a state lock during backend migration.
+# If you don't want to hold a state lock during backend migration

 terraform init -lock=false

-# user this to disable interactive prompts.
+# Use this to disable interactive prompts

 terraform init -input=false